tvler/experimental-react-like-framework/readme.md

 };
 ```

 The framework is hosted on React itself.
-Designed to be incrementally adopted inside of a React subtree without interfering with any existing code.
+Designed to be incrementally adopted inside of a React subtree without interfering with any existing code, with the benefit of all of React's features and ecosystem.

 ```tsx
 import { NewFramework } from "./NewFramework";